Betsy Love Allen: Appeal (1831–1837)

 Having determined that Mississippi law was inapplicable, Smith then examined tribal custom and acknowledged that a marriage contract by Chickasaw custom conferred no rights for a husband to his wife's separate property.
-This meant that each person in a marriage held title to their own property, whether that was real or personal property, and debts were individually owed.
-Because of this practice, a wife's property could not be seized to settle a debt of a husband.
-Evaluating the status of Toney, Smith confirmed that Betsy Love had deeded him to Susan by virtue of a gift deed signed on November 14, 1829, which was recorded in the Monroe County Clerk's office on November 2, 1830.
-Fisher did not deny that Toney had been gifted by Love, but argued that because the instrument had not been recorded within ninety days of the 1830 legislation that the deed was not binding and invalid.
-Chief Justice William L. Sharkey rejected Fisher's argument, because no claim had ever been made against Betsy Love.
+This meant that each person in a marriage held title to their property—whether real or personal property—and debts were individually owed.
+Because of this practice, a wife's property could not be seized to settle a husband's debt.
+Evaluating the status of Toney, Smith confirmed that Betsy Love had deeded him to Susan by a gift deed signed on November 14, 1829, which was recorded in the Monroe County Clerk's office on November 2, 1830.
+Fisher did not deny that Toney had been gifted by Love but argued that because the instrument had not been recorded within ninety days of the 1830 legislation that the deed was not binding and invalid.
+Chief Justice William L. Sharkey rejected Fisher's argument because no claim had ever been made against Betsy Love.
 He continued that "even if the debts had existed at the time of making the gift, but it does not appear that any such debts existed at that time", a creditor of James Allen would not have been able to claim Love's property.

 The final ruling of the Mississippi High Court of Errors and Appeals, written in two separate opinions issued by Justices Sharkey and Smith in January 1837, concluded that Chickasaw women were in effect feme soles and not subject to the restrictions of coverture under common law.
-They found that a Native wife's ability to acquire or dispose of her own property or debts applied to those owned prior to marriage, as well as extending during the continuance of the marriage.
-In other words, no community property interests were created by marriage and thus, a wife's property could not be used to satisfy a husband's debts.
+They found that a Native wife's ability to acquire or dispose of her property or debts applied to those owned before marriage, as well as extending during the continuance of the marriage.
+In other words, no community property interests were created by marriage; thus, a wife's property could not be used to satisfy a husband's debts.
 Fisher lost his case, Allen's debt remained unpaid, and Toney remained enslaved as Susan's property.